This website is dedicated to keeping

-NOTICE: This web page was never in any way affiliated with the now shuttered Everglades Wonder Gardens, nor did the editor/webmaster receive any compensation from the attraction.
+NOTICE: This web page was never in any way affiliated with the Everglades Wonder Gardens, nor did the editor/webmaster receive any compensation from the attraction.

 Retail, in book shops, $19.95*